Suffering from a damp basement?

 1. Basement drainage

-At a basement drainage a moisture expert is going to install a kind of bubble membrane.
-This membrane causes the water in the basement to be collected through a variety of small channels to one drain.
+For a basement drainage there are several options.
+A kind of bubble membrane is often installed.
+This membrane ensures that the water in the basement is collected through all kinds of small channels to one drain.
 The water is then pumped away by means of an automatic water pump.
-To finish everything off nicely, the moisture specialist applies a layer of concrete above the membrane.
-Because the groundwater is neatly drained under this new layer, basement drainage is an invisible but durable solution.
+To finish everything off nicely, the contractor applies a layer of concrete above the membrane.
+As the groundwater is neatly drained away under this new layer, basement drainage is an invisible but sustainable solution.

 2. Basement sealing

-In case of basement waterproofing or caulking, the basement walls and floor are partially stripped off and re-treated with waterproof cement layers, using different materials and in different stages.
+At basement waterproofing or caulking, the basement walls are partly stripped off and re-treated with waterproof cement layers, using different materials and in different stages.
 These layers ensure that your basement becomes completely waterproof.
-Again, it is possible to choose ceramic tiles as a finish.
+Additionally, it is possible to opt for a floor drainage with ceramic tiles as a finish.

 3. Injecting walls

-When you have your walls injected, holes are made in the walls just above ground level.
-A moisture-resistant gel is then injected into them.
-As the gel cures, a barrier to rising groundwater forms.
+When you get your have walls injected, holes are made in the walls just above ground level.
+A moisture-proof gel is then injected into these.
+When the gel cures, a barrier to rising groundwater forms.

-This solution speaks for itself, and is somewhat less invasive than the previous moisture solutions.
-When basement moisture is caused by leaks, it is wise to address them immediately.
+This solution speaks for itself, and is slightly less invasive than the previous moisture solutions.
+When basement dampness is caused by leaks, it is wise to address them immediately.
+It is best to first take your insurance broker under your wing, and if necessary, a moisture detection firm.
 For burst pipes, it is recommended to consult a specialist, as a lot can go wrong if you attempt to do it yourself.

 5. Basement ventilation

-Finally, it is very important to make sure your basement is well ventilated.
-Ventilation is a very durable and adequate solution to specific moisture problems, especially when dealing with issues such as condensation moisture.
+Finally, it is very important that you keep your basement well ventilates.
+Ventilation is a very durable and adequate solution to specific moisture problems, especially when it comes to issues such as condensation moisture.

-UNIQUE AT AEROCONSULT!
-At AeroConsult, we offer a unique alternative to basement drainage.
-Instead of pouring a new layer of concrete over the bubble wrap, certified ceramic tiles can be installed.
-As a result, you couple the practical with the pleasant, because your basement will be tiled immediately.
+At AquaConsult, we offer a unique solution in basement drainage.
+Instead of pouring a new layer of concrete over the bubble liner, rectified ceramic tiles be installed.
+As a result, you couple the practical with the pleasant, as your basement is immediately tiled.

 Suppose you suffered from moisture in your basement in the past, you had a moisture expert determine and apply the appropriate solution, but the problem has returned.
-In many cases, this is not because a mistake happened, but a lack of ventilation causes the moisture to return.
+In many cases, this is not because a mistake happened, but a lack of ventilation is causing the moisture to return.
 So, if you want to be permanently rid of a damp basement, it is imperative that you provide adequate ventilation.
-Natural ventilation is almost impossible in a basement, so we install mechanical ventilation .
-Before you know it, the moisture problem is solved.
+Natural ventilation is almost impossible in a basement, so we close a mechanical ventilation on.
+Before you know it, the moisture problem will be solved.

 Suffering from moisture in the basement?

-Then contact Aquaconsult and our specialists will come by for a free moisture expertise, everywhere in Flanders.
+Are you suffering from basement moisture yourself?
+Then contact AquaConsult and our specialists will visit you for a free moisture assessment, in Flanders and Walloon Brabant.

 Answer the questions below and get more information and our brochure based on them.